frankmorgner/vsmartcard/ACardEmulator/doc/README.txt

 remote virtual smart card or by a built-in Java Card simulator.
 The response APDUs are then returned to the smart card reader.

-With the built-in Java Card runtime of jCardSim_ the app includes the follwoing
+With the built-in Java Card runtime of jCardSim_ the app includes the following
 Applets:

 - `Hello World Applet`_ (application identifier ``F000000001``)